sean0x42/kdf-legacy/content/elements.md

 ii.
 Another list item
 ```

-### Bullet Cycle

-List bullet styles follow a sequence called a _cycle_.

-List and list item element may define their own bullets, and ignore the overall cycle.
+The `"bulletCycle"` attribute applies to all nested lists, unless a nested list has defined its own `"bullet"`—in wich case that list will ignore the overall cycle, but the cycle will continue to apply to any other nested lists.

 ### Bullets